JimboLodisC/threeWords/README.md

 Output will be the Top 100 3-word phrases in this format:

-> threewordphrase - 10
+> three word phrase - 10
-anotherphraseentry - 7
+another phrase entry - 7
-yetanotherone - 4
+yet another one - 4
-heresthisphrase - 2
+here's this phrase - 2
-andthisone - 2
+and this one - 2

 Should be performant enough to process over 22,000 lines of Herman Melville's *Moby Dick* in about 250 milliseconds.